imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Clear your [Mozilla's Cached Web Content](https://support.mozilla.org/en-US/kb/how-clear-firefox-cache) before your streaming.
 Or simply install [Clear cache button](https://addons.mozilla.org/en-US/firefox/addon/empty-cache-button/) extension.
 * Run the official Adobe Connect test page: [http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm](http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm).
 * Go to: [https://salvador.adobeconnect.com/](https:https://salvador.adobeconnect.com/).
 Login with the supplied username and password.
 (REVIEW THIS  STEP)
-* Those remote orators must engage in not change their technical settings (hardware and software) from the pre-rehearsal session to the day of the event.
+* Those remote speakers must engage in not change their technical settings (hardware and software) from the pre-rehearsal session to the day of the event.
 Custom profiles (audio-video) will be created prior to the streaming event by us.
 * Essentially, during your remote presentation must be open **only** your browser, your webcam and your microphone.
 * Transmit your presentation in a peaceful room.
 Disable any incoming sound that can comes inside your room (ie: telephone rings, alarms, baby calls, alarm rings, watch alarms, etc.)
 * Verify your surround light conditions.
 Everybody want to see your work.
 * Avoid wear horizontal & vertical lines in your clothing. _Reason:_ Prevent the "Moire effect". _Vide_: [https://www.youtube.com/watch?v=61NqgAfAt9Y](https://www.youtube.com/watch?v=61NqgAfAt9Y)
 * Avoid fluo colors.

-###Assistants (via streaming)
+###Attendees (via streaming)
 * Verify you are connected to a power electrical supply.
 * Fully charge your notebook's battery.
 * Verify your time-zone.
 ISKM2017's official hour is UTC-03:00.